JPry/jurassic-ninja-infinite-life/readme.md

 This plugin utilizes [Action Scheduler](https://actionscheduler.org) (bundled with WooCommerce) to schedule an action every two days that extends the life of the Jurassic Ninja site.

+When updates are released, they can be installed automatically by using the [Git Updater](https://github.com/afragen/git-updater/releases/latest) plugin.

 ## Available filters

 ### `jurassic_ninja_infinite_life_action_frequency`